Ranking the top 10 Trade Deadlines

 8. 2009: Roy Halladay was the player everyone assumed would be traded, but he stayed put with the Blue Jays.
 It was seemingly every other star in the game who was shipped out.
 Victor Martinez went to Boston.
 Rolen was dealt to Cincinnati.
 Jarrod Washburn went to Detroit.
 Jake Peavy was traded to the White Sox.
 And the biggest one of all was Lee going to Philadelphia, angering Yankees fans who desperately wanted him.
 Halladay would join him there soon, but, alas, the only title the Phillies team from this era would win had already happened a year earlier.

-9. 2021: There were some huge names sent out at the Deadline last year, from Max Scherzer (who nearly went to the Padres first) to Trea Turner to Anthony Rizzo to Kris Bryant.
+9. 2021: There were some huge names sent out at this Deadline, from Max Scherzer (who nearly went to the Padres first) to Trea Turner to Anthony Rizzo to Kris Bryant.
 But this one won’t be remembered most for any of those names.
 Instead, it'll be known for what the Braves did.
 Rather than fold up the tents once Ronald Acuña Jr. went down for the season with a knee injury, they instead got Jorge Soler from the Royals, Adam Duvall from the Marlins, Eddie Rosario from the Twins and Joc Pederson from the Cubs.
 They were trying to reconstruct their outfield.
 They ended up winning themselves a World Series.

 10. 2017: This Trade Deadline was awfully unappreciated, and we'd probably talk about it forever if Yu Darvish had been better in the World Series.
 Darvish was the biggest name on Deadline day, going to Los Angeles as the Dodgers made it clear nothing less than the World Series would be acceptable.
 But other big trades included J.D.
 Martinez going to the D-backs (where he turned into a monster), Sonny Gray going to the Yankees and José Quintana heading from the South Side of Chicago to the North Side.